• Skip to primary navigation

 • Stir the mixture with a rubber spatula sprayed lightly with non-stick spray.
 This makes everything easier!

 • Press the rice krispies flat with a piece of plastic wrap sprayed with non-stick spray.
-You can also use a butter wrapper, or run your clean hands under water and press with wet hands.
+You can also use a butter wrapper, a greased spoon, a greased spatula, or run your clean hands under water and press with wet hands.

 • Don’t press them too firmly into the pan, or they lose some of their softness.